sfhansen/mse246_project/reports/final_report.md

 1. Loans that had not defaulted as of 02-01-2010.
 2. Loans that were approved before 02-01-2010.
-3. Loans less than 15 years old.
+3. Loans that were less than 15 years old.

 These conditions were to ensure that the 500 loans in question were active as of the portfolio construction date, which we determined to be 02-01-2010.
 The